wangzhizhou/JokerBlog/docs/me/Configure Git Server With Ubuntn and Apache 2.md

-# Configure Git Server With Ubuntn and Apache 2
+# Configure Git Server With Ubuntu and Apache 2

 I always wanted to establish a local git server that I can push my code or other material on it.
 But there is no enough time for me to take it into practice.
 And This weekend, I make it working.
 So, I want to record this process for review.

-I have a respberry pi 3 Model B Card Computer, and Ubuntu System is hosted on it.
-So, I can manipulate it through the ssh protocol by my Mac Book Pro terminal.
+I have a **Raspberry pi 3 Model B** card computer, and Ubuntu system is hosted on it.
+So, I can manipulate it through the **ssh** protocol by my Mac Book Pro terminal.

 So, Let's start working!